-8.3 PCA/GMM vs DCTmod2/GMM
+8.3.PCA/GMM vs DCTmod2/GMM

 Since in this work we have evaluated two significantly different face verification systems (PCA based and DCTmod2 based), it would be interesting to compare their performance.
-The results shown in Fig. 9 (created by reusing results from previous experiments) suggest the following:
+The results shown in Fig. 9 (created by recycling some of the results from previous experiments) suggest the following:

-- 1. The standard DCTmod2/GMM system (trained on frontal faces) is less affected than the corresponding PCA/GMM system. - 2.
+- 1. The standard DCTmod2/GMM system (trained on frontal faces) is less affected than the corresponding PCA/GMM sys- - 2.
 In almost all cases, frontal model augmentation has beneficial effects for both systems. - 3.
-Except for the extreme views at ±60°, the DCTmod2/GMM system using augmented models is more robust than the corresponding PCA/GMM system.
+Except for the extreme views at $\pm 60^{\circ}$ , the DCTmod2/GMM system using augmented models is more robust than the corresponding PCA/GMM system.

-9 Conclusions and Future Work
+9. Conclusions and Future Work